PierreSenellart/provsql/doc/source/dev/aggregation.rst

 already entails the group's existence, and conjoining both would count that factor twice in a non-idempotent semiring.

-What the ``cmp`` supersedes is the *compared group's* annotation, not the whole row token.
+What the ``cmp`` supersedes is the compared group's δ, not the whole row token it sits in.
 The distinction matters when the comparison was written in an outer ``WHERE`` over a subquery's
-aggregate: :cfunc:`migrate_probabilistic_quals` routes such a qual to that outer level's ``havingQual``, where the row token is the product of every input at that level.
-Only the compared subquery's own token is the group annotation being superseded, so :cfunc:`make_provenance_expression` drops just that one and multiplies the survivors -- a join partner's annotation among them -- with the ``cmp`` gate.
+aggregate: :cfunc:`migrate_probabilistic_quals` routes such a qual to that outer level's ``havingQual``, where the row token is the product of every input at that level, and only the δ inside it is superseded.
+Those tokens are opaque UUIDs at planning time, so :cfunc:`make_provenance_expression` defers the decision to ``provenance_cmp_times``, which walks them at evaluation time through ``cmp_surviving_factors``:

+* a bare δ over the compared group disappears -- the plain γ-then-σ shape, whose annotation is then the ``cmp`` alone, the same gate the fused ``HAVING`` builds;
+* a ``times`` keeps its other factors, so a join partner's annotation survives even when the aggregation and the join reach this level bundled inside one view or CTE token;
+* anything else is kept whole and multiplied -- in particular an earlier comparison's ``cmp`` on the same group, which a second comparison does not subsume, so σ∘σ yields the product of both comparisons rather than the later one alone.

+A δ counts as the compared group's when its ⊕ child's operands are exactly the provenance children of that aggregate's ``semimod`` wires, i.e. when it collapses the multiplicity of the very group the comparison ranges over.

 The ``agg_token`` Type